There is no place in the world that I feel more at home than I do in Sydney.

 Many visitors to Sydney, especially budget travellers, will visit Newtown to check out this super trendy neighborhood.
 I’ve put together this list of things to do in Newtown for any of you who want to explore this area.

 If you’re interested in visiting Newtown on your trip to Sydney, you can book your Sydney accommodation here.
-I’d suggest staying somewhere near Central Station to make it easy to get around the city.
+I’d suggest staying somewhere near Central Station to make it easy to get around.

 From Central Station, just take the T2 line train 2-3 stops to Newtown Station.
-To use Sydney’s public transport system, you will need an Opal card.
+To use Sydney’s public transport system, you can use an Opal card.
 The fare will be $2.40-$3.50 AUD each way with an Opal card, or $4.20 AUD if you buy a single ticket.